olavea/Rubys-TimeShip/content/index/index.md

       label: Yes I will become a Skill-Builder!
 ---

+!(blog/2023/10/10)[./blog/2023/10/10]

-And weekly we spread that treasure of work-worthwhileness to Queen Benedicte @raae and our friends and dev-neighbours on the seven seas of the web.
+And bi-weekly we spread that treasure of build-in-public to Queen @raae and our friends and dev-neighbours on the seven seas of the web.